Inge

 Inge is a given name in various Germanic language-speaking cultures.
-In Swedish and Norwegian, it is mostly used as a masculine, but less often also as a feminine name, sometimes as a short form of Ingeborg, while in Danish, Estonian, Frisian, German and Dutch it is exclusively feminine.
+In Swedish and Norwegian, it is mostly used as a masculine, but less often also as a feminine name.
+In Danish, Estonian, Frisian, German and Dutch it is exclusively feminine.
 The feminine name has the variant Inga.
+In German it is sometimes a short form or nickname of Ingeborg.